Overview

 What is dark mode

-Dark mode is a modern convention where a web browser can tell a web page that the users prefers a color scheme with a dark background and light text.
+Dark mode is a modern convention where the users device can tell a web page or application that the user prefers a color scheme with a dark background and light text.

-More and more applications and web pages are supporting dark mode and at novem we want to make sure our visuals fits every context.
+More and more applications and web pages are supporting dark mode, and we want to make sure that novem visuals fit every context.